kmethuku/kmethuku/README.md

 ### Hi 👋!
-I'm Kiran, a web developer who loves building engaging and intuitive user-driven products.
+I'm Kiran, a web developer who loves building engaging and intuitive products informed by intelligent user research.

 I approach development with a product manager mindset, leveraging user insights to generate opportunities and define requirements for new features.
 Taking a user-first approach, I build applications that are easy to use and intuitive to navigate.
 Most importantly, I believe in delivering value continuously by shipping fast, quality code 🚀.